 - Deferred Build-to-suit Exchange, where the proceeds are used to finance the construction of a new property tailored to the investor’s requirements.

-Regardless of the option chosen by a real estate investor, the regulations governing 1031 exchanges remain fully applicable.
+Regardless of the option a real estate investor chooses, the regulations governing 1031 exchanges remain fully applicable.

 To guarantee that everything is executed in compliance with the stringent requirements of the IRS, it is essential to seek the help of a 1031 facilitator or qualified intermediary (QI).
 Many common errors made by investors attempting a 1031 exchange for the first time can be easily prevented with expert guidance.
 These errors include adhering to the crucial 45- and 180-day timeframes, choosing and identifying suitable properties for exchange, and managing funds between transactions.